R.W. Doerge

 Statistical Bioinformatics brings together many scientific disciplines to

 understand the ultimate function and control of DNA.
-Toward this end, my
+Her

 research program encompasses four broad areas as applied to both diploids and polyploids: the development of statistical methodology